stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Examples/USART/USART_TwoBoards/DataExchangeDMA/readme.txt

 @par Hardware and Software environment

-  - This example runs on STM32F0xx Devices.
+  - This example runs on STM32F0xx devices.

-  - This example has been tested with STMicroelectronics STM320518-EVAL (STM32F0xx) evaluation board and can be easily tailored to any other supported device and development board.
+  - This example has been tested with STMicroelectronics STM320518-EVAL and STM32072B-EVAL including respectively STM32F051R8T6 and STM32F072VBT6 devices and can be easily tailored to any other supported device and development board

   - STM320518-EVAL Set-up
-    - Connect USART1 TX pin (PA.09) to USART1 RX pin (PA.10)
+    - Connect USART1 TX pin (PA.09) to USARTx RX pin
-    - Connect USART1 RX pin (PA.10) to USART1 TX pin (PA.09)
+    - Connect USART1 RX pin (PA.10) to USARTx TX pin
+    - Connect GND pins of two boards
+    - JP3 should be in 5-6 position
+  - STM32072B-EVAL Set-up
+    - Connect USART2 TX pin (PD.05) to USARTx RX pin
+    - Connect USART2 RX pin (PD.06) to USARTx TX pin
-    - Connect GND pins of two boards.”
+    - Connect GND pins of two boards
+    - JP17 should be in 5-6 position

 @par How to use it ?